gafilpo/Capstone_Team_Mammogram/README.md

 `treain_classifier.py`: Script set in the Google Collab environment to set the desired model configs and train the classifier by calling the previous py files.
+This script is also used to produce figures 1, 2, 3 and 4 that can be found in the team's Capstone report.